confluentinc/ksql/docs/how-to-guides/create-a-user-defined-function.md

     `VariadicArgs`.
 Only one variadic argument is supported, but it may occur anywhere in the function signature.
-This means that if the `UdafFactory` is variadic, none of the function's column arguments can be variadic.
+This means that if the `UdafFactory` is variadic, none of the function's column arguments may be variadic.
+A variadic column argument may have `Object` as its type parameter to accept any number of columns of any type, though a variadic `Object` factory argument is not supported.
 A variadic column argument outside a tuple is not supported.
 For example, the input type would be `Pair<Double, VariadicArgs<Double>>` for a function that accepts at least one double column.

 - All types, including inputs, intermediate representations, and final representations, must be [types that ksqlDB